 Course summary

-- You can look forward to a stimulating, flexible learning environment, learning alongside students with diverse backgrounds and professional experiences.
+- You can look forward to a stimulating, flexible learning environment, alongside students with diverse backgrounds and professional experiences.

 - You will be taught by staff who are part of a proud tradition of critical scholarship in criminology and criminal justice, who address issues of crime through power and inequality, and are led by principles of social and racial justice.